Selecting Flower Garden Mulch

 If you’ve taken a trip to your local garden center or nursery then you know there are more types of mulch to choose from than you can imagine.
 So how do you select a mulch for your flower garden?
 For me the answer is fairly easy so I’d like to share my thoughts on this subject.

 In this part of the country (New England) I prefer using pine bark mulch (pictured in the photo of our flower gardens).
-I like this mulch based on advice that we recieved several years ago from Roger Cook from the TV show This Old House.
+I like this mulch based on advice that we received several years ago from Roger Cook from the TV show This Old House.
 We were fortunate enough to have the crew from the show “Ask This Old House” film an episode at our first home in Massachusetts about mulching flower beds.
 Needless to say I respect his opinion greatly and I’ve kept using pine bark mulch ever since.

 Bark Mulch In Different ColorsThe reason this mulch is good for us is it’s a locally available organic mulch.
 Pine bark is very abundant around here from the large timber industry so it’s a very “green” product.
 I like the dark earthy color of it which looks very natural and appropriate.
 I really can’t stand looking at the “bright orange” colored mulches that are obviously died.
 Not to mention what crazy chemicals are probably present in died mulch.